MarinoLinic/NavalWars/README.md

 - Clean up and make components modular
 - Protect pages when user isn't logged in
 - Add ability to change profile picture
+- Finish the character component so that it loads characters from the server

 ##### Cornelius